Director of Nephrology Discusses Chronic Kidney Disease

 For immediate release: April 29, 2014

 Chronic kidney disease can happen to anyone.
-Listen and learn more about risk factors.

 Dr. Matthew Weir, professor of medicine at the University of Maryland School of Medicine and director, Division of Nephrology at the University of Maryland Medical Center, is an expert on chronic kidney disease.
 He works closely with the Division of Transplantation to help patients get dialysis and transplant care to support their failing kidneys.